BasedLinux/bsd/doc/manual/source/protocols/json/store-object-info.md

 * `narHash`:

-  Hash of the [file system object] part of the store object when serialized as a [Nix Archive].
+  Hash of the [file system object] part of the store object when serialized as a [Bsd Archive].

 * `narSize`:

-  Size of the [file system object] part of the store object when serialized as a [Nix Archive].
+  Size of the [file system object] part of the store object when serialized as a [Bsd Archive].

 * `references`: